awsdocs/aws-cdk-guide/v2/work-with.md

 + *CloudFormation Resources*: These L1 constructs, whose names begin with "Cfn", represent exactly the resources defined in the CloudFormation specification\.
 They are automatically generated from that specification with each CDK release\.
 Each L2 or L3 construct encapsulates one or more CloudFormation resources\.
 + *CloudFormation Property Types*: The collection of named values that define the properties for each CloudFormation Resource\.

-### Interfaces vs\. construct classes<a name="work-with-library-interfaces"></a>
+### Interfaces compared with construct classes<a name="work-with-library-interfaces"></a>

-The AWS CDK uses interfaces in a specific way that might not be obvious even if you are familiar with interfaces as a programming concept\.
+The AWS CDK uses interfaces in a specific way that may not be obvious even if you are familiar with interfaces as a programming concept\.

 The AWS CDK supports using resources defined outside CDK applications using methods such as `Bucket.fromBucketArn()`\.
 External resources cannot be modified and may not have all the functionality available with resources defined in your CDK app using e\.g\. the `Bucket` class\.
 Interfaces, then, represent the bare minimum functionality available in the CDK for a given AWS resource type, *including external resources\.*